sderev/wslshot/README.md

 This command allows you to set various options:

-- **`--source` or `-s`**: This option lets you specify the default source directory where `wslshot` will look for screenshots.
+* **`--source` or `-s`**: This option lets you specify the default source directory where `wslshot` will look for screenshots.

-- **`--auto-stage-enabled`**: This option lets you control whether screenshots are automatically staged when copied to a git repository.
+* **`--auto-stage-enabled`**: This option lets you control whether screenshots are automatically staged when copied to a git repository.
 By default, this option is set to `False`.
-If this option is set to `True`, any screenshot copied to a git repo will automatically be staged for commit.
+If this option is set to `True`, any screenshot copied to a git repository will automatically be staged for commit.

-- **`--output-format` or `-f`**: This option lets you set the default output format for the links to the screenshots that `wslshot` creates.
+* **`--output-format` or `-f`**: This option lets you set the default output format for the links to the screenshots that `wslshot` creates.
 The available formats are Markdown, HTML, and the plain text of the path (`plain_text`).
 If you do not set this option, `wslshot` will output links in Markdown format by default.

 Remember, these are just the default settings.
 You can override these settings on a per-operation basis by providing the corresponding options when running the `wslshot` command.